shkcodes/google-drive-downloader/README.md

 # google-drive-downloader
-Batch files from Google Drive
+Batch download files from Google Drive

 ## How To Use
 1) Setup Python on your system